The Chandler Museum has a rich collection of artifacts, photographs,

 Olive Goodykoontz was an elementary school and music teacher in various grade levels at Chandler schools for several decades.
 In 2010, the Olive Goodykoontz Collection was donated to the museum by her surviving family.
 The collection consisted of several boxes of materials including scrapbooks, photographs, and a series of journals Olive wrote in every day of her life beginning as a teenager in the mid-1920s.

 Originally born and raised in a small Quaker hamlet in Grant County, Indiana, Olive’s journals contain a wealth of information on life in Arizona.
 This includes her family’s initial road trip from Indiana to Chandler, her college years in both Tucson and Flagstaff, and her various teaching positions around the valley.
 The journals also contain information on her years as a post-WWII relief worker both overseas and across the U.S. and her summers spent with family in California.

-Since March of 2011, Museum volunteer April Boggs has been leading the effort to organize, transcribe, research, and digitize the Olive Goodykoontz materials so that the collection may be preserved.
+Multiple museum volunteers have worked to organize, transcribe, research, and digitize the Olive Goodykoontz materials so that the collection may be preserved.

 Read Olive Goodykoontz's journal entries from November - December 1926, which includes details on her move to Arizona and her stay in a tourist camp in Phoenix before moving to Chandler.

 Our Expertise and Collection in the Media